mackenzie-km/mackenzie-km.github.io/_posts/2019-04-30-lessons_learned_week_10.markdown

 <!--<input id="hidden" type="hidden" name="_method" value="patch">-->
 make sure your form has this & use Rack::MethodOverride in application controller above all controllers

-<b>PUT    '/articles/:id'    update action   <b> replaces an existing article based on ID in the url. completely starts with a new article.
+<em>PUT    '/articles/:id'    update action   </em> replaces an existing article based on ID in the url. completely starts with a new article.

-DELETE    '/articles/:id'    delete action    deletes one article based on ID in the url delete '/articles/:id/delete' do #delete action
+<em>DELETE    '/articles/:id'    delete action</em>    deletes one article based on ID in the url
+delete '/articles/:id/delete' do #delete action
   @article = Article.find_by_id(params[:id])
   @article.delete